MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 ### Example queries

-You can find example queries on the __Queries__ tab while viewing logs.
-Search for __Online endpoint__ to find example queries.
+Example queries are available for you to use.
+Take the following steps to view them:

+1. On the Logs page, select **Queries** to open the Queries tab.

+1. In the search box, enter **Online endpoint**.

 :::image type="content" source="./media/how-to-monitor-online-endpoints/example-queries.png" alt-text="Screenshot of the example queries.":::

 ### Log column details

-The following tables provide details on the data stored in each log:
+The following tables provide detailed information about the data that's stored in each log:

 **AmlOnlineEndpointTrafficLog**